 So back to Disney’s version.
 They do sell a classic version with a chile lime mayo.
-What’s unique about the Cozy Cone Elote is that they use Cheddar Cheese puffs to crust the corn.
+What’s unique about the Cozy Cone Elote is that they use cheddar cheese puffs to crust the corn.
 Yup, you read that right.
 Cheese puffs!
 You know the ones.
-Cozy Cones sells them in two options; regular or spicy.
-Decisions, decisions, how about both?
-For the cheese puffs I decided to go with crunchy in Cheddar Cheese and Spicy.
-There are so many cheese puff flavours out there so you can do whatever inspires you.
-I knew my kids wouldn’t eat the spicy but it just sounded so good to me that I had to do both.
+Cozy Cone sells them in two options; regular or spicy.
+Decisions, decisions… how about both?
+For the cheese puffs I decided to go with crunchy in cheddar cheese and spicy flavours.
+There are so many different cheese puff flavours out there, so you can do whatever inspires you.
+I knew my kids wouldn’t eat the spicy ones, but it just sounded so good to me that I had to do both.

 Once you husk the corn, put a skewer in the bottom.
 Food is always more fun on a stick.
 I made these the week before we moved so it was slim pickings around the house.
 I ended up using a chop stick and that worked great!

 I read in a description somewhere online that the corn is buttered and then smothered in mayonnaise.
-I felt that that was a bit excessive (okay but seriously, what part of this treat isn’t?) so I skipped the butter and went straight for the Mayo.
-Any brand would work, use what you have in the fridge.
+I felt that that was a bit excessive (okay but seriously, what part of this treat isn’t?), so I skipped the butter and went straight for the mayo.
+Any brand will work, so use what you have in the fridge.
 Don’t skimp on the mayonnaise, this is what binds the cheesy goodness to the corn.

-In Disney an Elote will set you back $6.49 USD.
-I worked it out to under a dollar to make it at home.
+In Disney, an Elote will set you back $6.49 USD.
+I worked it out to under a dollar to make at home.
 Hope you enjoy this guilty pleasure as much as I did!